 The ocean drives weather and climate.
 Reliable and robust ocean data is central to understanding our changing planet.
-To help progress science and research, we are committing up to $1M dollars worth of our data to researchers and NGOs focused on understanding ocean dynamics and mitigating the effects of climate change on our planet and weather.
+To help progress science and research, we are making our data available to academic researchers focused on understanding ocean dynamics and mitigating the effects of climate change on our planet and weather.

 The IPCC’s Special Report on the Ocean and Cryosphere in a Changing Climate was blunt and sobering.
 The ocean plays a critical role in our climate, and the collection of high-quality ocean data at sufficient scale and density to improve our understanding and models remains a formidable challenge.